donaldnevermore/window-opacity/README.md

 ﻿# Window Opacity v0.2

 Change the opacity/transparency of your window.
 Tested on Windows, but I don't know if it works on MacOS/Linux.
-If you know how to make it work on other platforms, feel welcome to open an issue/PR.
+If you know how to make it work on other platforms, please feel welcome to open an issue/PR.

 ## Getting Started

 1. run `WindowOpacity.exe`.
-2. find the process name whose opacity you want to change.
+2. find the process names whose opacity you want to change.
 3. type those names in the terminal.

 ## Running from Source